 One of the best features has to be that it quickly folds down to hand luggage size and comes with its own rucksack.
 This is not only useful for plane travel but also road trips and visits to restaurants when space is at a premium.
 The rucksack also allows you to have two free hands for handling other bags and the kids.

 A minor niggle we have encountered with the City Tour is that the handle bar is not adjustable.
 So if you are taller than 5ft 6in – my height – you may find it less comfortable to push.
+But as a small folding stroller for travel, this one is great.

 The Chicco Capri stroller is a light, slim stroller that folds compactly and works in a city environment… and costs under $100!